shaftoes/linux-insides/Initialization/linux-initialization-2.md

 * Interrupt descriptor
 * Trap descriptor

 Interrupt and trap descriptors contain a far pointer to the entry point of the interrupt handler.
-Only one difference between these types is how CPU handles `IF` flag.
-If interrupt handler was accessed through interrupt gate, CPU clear the `IF` flag to prevent other interrupts while current interrupt handler executes.
+The principle difference between these two types is how the CPU handles `IF` flag.
+For Interrupt descriptors, the CPU clears the `IF` flag to prevent other interrupts from taking control while the current interrupt handler executes.
 After that current interrupt handler executes, CPU sets the `IF` flag again with `iret` instruction.

 Other bits in the interrupt gate reserved and must be 0.
 Now let's look how CPU handles interrupts: